marckassay/PSTrueCrypt/docs/Dismount-TrueCryptForceAll.md

 ```

 ## DESCRIPTION
-This method simply wraps Dismount-TrueCrypt.
-This method isn't intended to be used directly.
+Immediately dismounts all container(s) of TrueCrypt and VeraCrypt by invoking their exeutable with dismount parameter using no specified mount letter.

-The default Alias name is: dtf
+The default Alias name is: dmt*

 ## EXAMPLES